cinghie/yii2-iconpicker/README.md

 Requirements
 ------------
-This extension require twitter-bootstrap >3.0
+This extension require twitter-bootstrap > 3.0

-You can use it for
+You can use it for:
- - glyphicon  (with bootstrap by default)
+ - glyphicon  (with bootstrap
  - ionicon       https://packagist.org/packages/rmrevin/yii2-ionicon
  - fontawesome   https://packagist.org/packages/rmrevin/yii2-fontawesome
  - weathericon   https://github.com/erikflowers/weather-icons